-What you must pay when Services that are covered for you you get these services Part B drugs may be subject We also cover some vaccines under our Part B and Part D to step therapy prescription drug benefit. requirements.
-Chapter 5 explains the Part D prescription drug benefit, including rules you must follow to have prescriptions covered.
-What you pay for your Part D prescription drugs through our plan is explained in Chapter 6.
-Obesity screening and therapy to promote sustained There is no coinsurance. weight loss copayment, or deductible for If you have a body mass index of 30 or more, we cover preventive obesity screening intensive counseling to help you lose weight.
-This counseling and therapy. is covered if you get it in a primary care setting, where it can be coordinated with your comprehensive prevention plan.
+What you must pay when Services that are covered for you you get these services to post-menopausal osteoporosis, and cannot self-Part B drugs may be subject administer the drug to step therapy requirements.
+Antigens • Certain oral anti-cancer drugs and anti-nausea drugs OUT OF NETWORK Certain drugs for home dialysis, including heparin, the antidote for heparin when medically necessary, topical Medicare Part B anesthetics, and erythropoiesis-stimulating agents chemotherapy drugs and (such as Epogen®, Procrit®, Epoetin Alfa, Aranesp®, administration: or Darbepoetin Alfa) Intravenous Immune Globulin for the home treatment 40% of the total cost for of primary immune deficiency diseases Medicare-covered drugs and administration.
+The following link will take you to a list of Part B Drugs that may be subject to Step Therapy: www. cloverhealth.com/part-Other Medicare Part B b-st drugs and administration: We also cover some vaccines under our Part B and Part D 40% of the total cost for prescription drug benefit. other Medicare-covered Chapter 5 explains the Part D prescription drug benefit, Part B drugs. including rules you must follow to have prescriptions covered.
+What you pay for your Part D prescription drugs through our Part B drugs may be subject plan is explained in Chapter 6. to step therapy requirements.
+Obesity screening and therapy to promote sustained There is no coinsurance, weight loss copayment, or deductible If you have a body mass index of 30 or more, we cover for preventive obesity intensive counseling to help you lose weight.
+This counseling is covered if you get it in a primary care setting, where it can be coordinated with your comprehensive prevention plan.
 Talk to your primary care doctor or practitioner to find out more.